nus-cs2103-AY2122S2/ip/README.md

 # Duke project template

-This is a project template for a greenfield Java project.
+This is a desktop application for users to keep track of various task they would like do.
+They are various functions that This is a project template for a greenfield Java project.
 It's named after the Java mascot _Duke_.
 Given below are instructions on how to use it.

 ## Setting up in Intellij